Tips from a packaging engineer

 Consult early to save money

 The most important rule of thumb: Get your shipping provider involved early.
-Reach out to your account executive or request a free packaging design consultation from a FedEx packaging engineer before investing in packaging materials, settling shipping rates, determining price points, and making other decisions that affect your profit margin.
+Reach out to your account executive or request a packaging design consultation from a FedEx packaging engineer before investing in packaging materials, settling shipping rates, determining price points, and making other decisions that affect your profit margin.

 Money-saving packaging tips: